-Globally, chemical regulations continue to evolve with increasing emphasis on evaluation of chemical risks to humans and the environment and restriction of marketing and use of those chemicals deemed most hazardous.
-By the middle of the decade, an entirely new interconnect materials set may begin to emerge, including non-metallic conductors (likely based on carbon nanomaterials technology) and air-gap dielectrics.
-Thus, new families of chemicals, materials and process emissions will need to be examined for ESH concerns - especially given the incomplete current definition of the ESH properties of nanomaterials.
-It is important that all new materials be assessed from an ESH perspective during the basic research and manufacturing process development phases and that the most "green" solutions be chosen which also meets technology requirements.
-Due to increasing global chemical regulations which may restrict or ban use of a chemical, it is imperative to incorporate ESH assessments in the early in the research and development cycle.
+By the middle of the next decade, an entirely new interconnect materials set may begin to emerge, including non-metallic conductors (likely based on carbon nanomaterials technology) and air-gap dielectrics.
+Thus, a new family of chemicals, materials and process emissions will need to be examined for ESH concerns - especially given the incomplete current definition of the ESH properties of nanomaterials.
 Finally, with such a dramatic shift in interconnect films, there is potential for additive processing.
 This is a radical shift from decades of lithography-based subtractive processing, but the ESH benefits which would be obtained, along with the process simplification advantages, should be substantial.